Thai court acquits northeastern gold mine protesters

-BANGKOK (AP) — A court in Thailand has found seven environmental activists not guilty of violating a law on public gatherings that imposes severe penalties for actions that disrupt public services.
+BANGKOK (AP) — A court in Thailand found seven environmental activists not guilty Thursday of violating a law on public gatherings that imposes severe penalties for actions that disrupt public services.

 The activists, all women, in November 2016 blocked access to a meeting at a local government office in Loei province in Thailand’s northeast to protest a request by a gold mining company to expand operations near their homes.
+They were charged by prosecutors on behalf of 16 people who said they were unable to attend the scheduled meeting due to the 20-hour protest.

-The Loei Provincial Court dropped all charges against them on Thursday, stating they had “innocently expressed their opinions, which is within their basic rights under the system of democracy.”
+The Loei Provincial Court dropped all charges against them, stating they had “innocently expressed their opinions, which is within their basic rights under the system of democracy.”
+They had also been charged with compelling a person, by threat or violence, to act against his will.
+Had they been convicted they could have faced more than five years in prison.

-The ruling said the environmentalists accused the Tungkum Ltd. mining company of contaminating public water sources with dust, heavy metals, rat poison and high levels of manganese.
+The court also stated that the defendants lived in the area of the Tungkum Ltd. gold mine and thus their livelihoods were directly affected by the mining operations, which they said contaminated public water sources with dust, heavy metals, rat poison and high levels of manganese.

 Most Read Business Stories